Learn More About Orthodox Christianity

 Do you believe you are created in God's Image and fashioned after His Likeness? - We do!

-We are a growing Orthodox Christian mission located in a quiet neighborhood in Southeast DC.
+We are a growing Orthodox Christian mission located in a quiet neighborhood in Southwest DC.
 Our parish is committed to helping with programs that provide meals and nourishment to families and children in the community around us.
 We’re also here to help people live meaningful lives in Christ.

 From 2016 to 2021, our services were held in the rectory chapel of Assumption Roman Catholic Parish, generously offered to us by Father Gregory Shaffer.